The Diamond Necklace Affair

 The Verdicts

-The case to defend the Queen’s dignity would never have been easy.
-Though she never appeared, this case put the life of Marie Antoinette was on trial.
-Many jurors could believe based on her past spending and loose lifestyle that Marie Antoinette was capable of these activities and that the Cardinal was reasonable in his beliefs.
-The Cardinal struck a sympathetic figure as he pleaded his devotion to the Queen and that he only sought to serve her.
-But this was no ordinary court, it was a court of nobles in Paris, where Rohan was a great and wealthy family, where many had been at odds with the King and many more still resented the Queen.
-Add to that considerable sums were passed in bribery by the Duc of Orleans and other disaffected noblemen.
-The trial ended with the Cardinal acquitted of the charge of lese-majeste.
-Lamotte was found guilty as a thief and imprisoned.
-She was also publicly flogged, and branded.
-As she struggled against the branding iron, the poker slipped and impaled her breast.
-Lamotte hurled imprecations for all to hear: “It is the Queen who should be branded not me!”
+Defending the Queen’s dignity was never going to be easy.
+Though she never appeared in court, this case put the life and character of Marie Antoinette on trial.
+Many jurors could well believe, given her past spending and reputation for a loose lifestyle, that the Queen was capable of such activities, and that the Cardinal had been reasonable in his assumptions.
+The Cardinal struck a sympathetic figure as he pleaded his devotion to the Queen and insisted he had only sought to serve her.
+But this was no ordinary court — it was a court of nobles in Paris, where the Rohan family was powerful and wealthy, where many had been at odds with the King, and where even more resented the Queen.
+Considerable sums were also passed in bribery by the Duc d’Orléans and other disaffected noblemen.
+The trial ended with the Cardinal acquitted of the charge of lèse-majesté.
+Lamotte was found guilty of theft and imprisoned.
+She was also publicly flogged and branded.
+As she struggled against the branding iron, the poker slipped and pierced her breast.
+Lamotte hurled imprecations for all to hear: “It is the Queen who should be branded, not me!”

 The Uproar

-The night of the verdict, against constable’s advice, Marie Antoinette attended a charitable benefit at the Paris Opera.
-When the verdict “Rohan Acquitted” was announced, the opera house erupted with applause.
-The crowds then whistled and hooted at the Queen, who left in dismay to weep at Versailles with her ladies in waiting.
+On the night of the verdict, against her constable’s advice, Marie Antoinette attended a charitable benefit at the Paris Opera.
+When the verdict — “Rohan Acquitted” — was announced, the opera house erupted in applause.
+The crowds then whistled and jeered at the Queen, who departed in dismay and returned to Versailles to weep with her ladies-in-waiting.
 Repudiation of a French sovereign by court verdict and public rebuke had never before occurred.
-The Revolution had now begun.
-Within the year, Lamotte escaped to London.
-With her husband they enjoyed the money from the diamond necklace, now broken up, but she also took to the quill to spread malicious rumours about Marie Antoinette.
+The Revolution had begun.
+Within the year, Lamotte escaped to London, where she and her husband enjoyed the proceeds from the sold diamonds.
+She also took up the pen to spread malicious rumours about Marie Antoinette.

 The Libels

-Pamphlets by Lamotte of new stories of Antoinette’s sexual appetites and orgies at Versailles, and her claimed love letters between Rohan and the Queen became a new sensation in France as they were smuggled in by the thousands.
-The court literature against Marie Antoinette in the capital, by virtue of the necklace case, had now become commonplace throughout France.
-The economic position of the country worsened and King Louis, who drew closer to Marie in her sorrows, increasingly turned to her for advice in economic matters.
-The Queen’s increasing role and national disgrace weakened the position of Louis and the monarchy.
-Her presence galvanised and emboldened the opponents of the regime.
+Lamotte’s pamphlets — filled with new tales of the Queen’s sexual appetites and orgies at Versailles, along with alleged love letters between Rohan and the Queen — became a new sensation in France as they were smuggled in by the thousands.
+The court literature against Marie Antoinette, which had previously circulated mainly in the capital, had now, by virtue of the necklace case, become commonplace throughout France.
+The economic position of the country worsened, and King Louis — who had drawn closer to Marie in her sorrows — increasingly turned to her for advice on economic matters.
+The Queen’s growing role in affairs of state, combined with her national disgrace, weakened the position of Louis and the monarchy.
+Her very presence galvanised and emboldened the opponents of the regime.

 The Revolution

-Revolution could have been averted in France after the necklace case, just as it could have been averted in America after the Boston Tea Party, but a course of action had been set in motion.
-The monarchy was humbled by the noblemen in court and people, all done with impunity.
-Going forward, the opponents of the regime, first among the nobles then later among the merchants and finally in the peasantry took heed and didn’t let up until the final violent overthrow of the French monarchy and the Terror among its citizens that followed.
-The nobles who sought to check Louis’s power and others like Phillipe Egalite who resented the King, came to be caught up themselves in the whirlwind of Revolution.
-That Revolution would claim the lives of thousands of nobleman including Phillipe, and end the privileges nobles had held in France.
-This was not what the nobles intended when they sought to vindicate Rohan and strike a blow against the King and Queen.
+Revolution might have been averted in France after the necklace case, just as it might have been averted in America after the Boston Tea Party — but a course of action had been set in motion.
+The monarchy had been humbled by the noblemen in court and by the people, and all of it had been done with impunity.
+Going forward, the opponents of the regime — first among the nobles, then later among the merchants, and finally among the peasantry — took heed and did not relent until the final violent overthrow of the French monarchy and the Terror that followed.
+The nobles who had sought to check Louis’s power, and others like Philippe Égalité who had resented the King, came to be caught up themselves in the whirlwind of Revolution.
+That Revolution would claim the lives of thousands of noblemen, including Philippe himself, and bring an end to the privileges nobles had enjoyed in France for centuries.
+This was not what the nobles had intended when they sought to vindicate Rohan and strike a blow against the King and Queen.

 The Reversal

 When Marie Antoinette learned of the necklace affair, she instinctively insisted on a public trial to avenge the offence to her honour and dignity.
-No one could have imagined how her act of hubris would trigger the catastrophic upheaval of Revolution in the 7 years that followed.
-In 1786, Madame Lamotte was imprisoned and branded; Rohan was acquitted at trial but forced from his Cardinal post to a remote posting.
-Marie Antoinette sat on her throne, still the glamorous powerful Queen of France, meeting out punishment to those who dared transgress her honour.
-In 7 years time, the Revolution would reverse the positions of the three players in this story.
-In 1793, Lamotte who had escaped her prison lived in comfort in England.
-The fortune she and her husband shared from the necklace was enhanced by the amounts made from the sales in France of her best-selling pamphlets against the Queen.
-Lamotte had become a hero of the Revolution.
-In 1793, Rohan too was living in comfort in exile.
-In the early years of Revolution, he returned in triumph and was elected to the Assembly.
-But Rohan saw the violent turn of revolution against the nobility and clergy including his family.
-Rohan escaped France to live out his life in a comfortable exile.
+No one could have imagined how that act of hubris would trigger the catastrophic upheaval of Revolution in the seven years that followed.
+In 1786, Madame Lamotte was imprisoned and branded; Rohan was acquitted at trial but forced from his Cardinal’s post to a remote appointment.
+Marie Antoinette sat upon her throne — still the glamorous, powerful Queen of France — meting out punishment to those who dared transgress her honour.
+In seven years’ time, the Revolution would reverse the positions of all three players in this story.
+By 1793, Lamotte, who had escaped prison, lived in comfort in England.
+The fortune she and her husband had gained from the necklace was augmented by the profits from her best-selling pamphlets against the Queen — pamphlets that had made her a hero of the Revolution.
+By 1793, Rohan too was living in comfortable exile.
+In the early years of the Revolution he had returned to France in triumph and been elected to the Assembly, but seeing the violent turn of events against the nobility and clergy — including members of his own family — he fled once more to live out the remainder of his life abroad.

 The World Upside Down

 In the ultimate role reversal, the hunter became the prey.
-1793 saw the final destruction of Marie Antoinette – humbled, humiliated and finally beheaded by her own subjects.
-The years of Revolution took everything away from Marie – her palaces, her jewels, her servants, her fine clothes, her friends and her family.
-Gone was her beauty and finery in which she took such pride and all the other trappings of her once fabulous life.
+The year 1793 saw the final destruction of Marie Antoinette — humbled, humiliated, and at last beheaded by her own subjects.
+The years of Revolution had taken everything from her: her palaces, her jewels, her servants, her fine clothes, her friends, and her family.
+Her beauty and finery — in which she had taken such pride — and all the other trappings of her once fabulous life, were gone.
 In the end, Marie Antoinette was alone.
-She was taken from her prison cell, as a poor broken widow in her rags, old before her time.
-Now, it was SHE who would be the prisoner in the dock.
-SHE would have to answer the charges of the revolutionary tribunal, including the necklace case allegations of Madame Lamotte.
+She was taken from her prison cell as a poor, broken widow in rags, aged beyond her years.
+Now it was she who stood in the dock.
+She who would have to answer the charges of the Revolutionary Tribunal — including the necklace affair allegations of Madame Lamotte.

 The Queen Beheaded